Skip to content

 The profiling data collected is stored outside the workspace and will not impact workspace availability.
 The data is cleared upon workspace load, clear workspace, ⎕PROFILE 'clear', or interpreter sign off.

-If you choose to use ⎕PROFILE directly, the following guidelines and information may be of use to you.
+If you choose to use ⎕PROFILE, the following guidelines and information may be of use to you.

 ⎕PROFILE supports profiling of either CPU or elapsed time.
 CPU time is generally of more interest in profiling application performance.